franciscoengenheiro/concurrent-problem-sets/README.md

     - **fast-path**
         - the current barrier has already been broken, and as such, the thread throws a `BrokenBarrierException`.
         - the barrier has not yet been broken, and this thread is the last one to enter the barrier:
-            - if a runnable task was provided and its execution throws a `throwable`, the barrier is broken and all threads waiting at the barrier are released with a `BrokenBarrierException`, and the thread returns the same `throwable`.
+            - if a runnable task was provided and its execution throws a `throwable`, the barrier is broken, and all threads waiting at the barrier are released with a `BrokenBarrierException`, and the thread returns the same `throwable`.
             - if a runnable task was not provided, or its execution completes successfully, the barrier is opened, a new generation is created, and the thread returns `0`.
         - A thread that specifies a timeout of *zero* and does not complete the barrier will not wait for that event and throws a `TimeoutException` immediately.
     - **wait-path**